 There are personal spaces where grievers feel safe and secure enough to expose our open wounds.
-Within these spaces we express our raw, ravaged souls.
-We grieve alone, hidden in the safety of these places where no one can see us.
+It is within these spaces we grieve alone.
+Hidden in the safety.
+Of these places we express our raw, ravaged souls.
 These private, some not so private places were and still are inescapable.
 Whether encapsulated in our vehicle or within the safety of the four walls of a bathroom, grief rains down.

 I learned I am at times bitter.
 The realization of the tragedy, the remnants of what is left of me and the changes my family has gone through planted bitterness within me.
 This has left me stagnant.
 I did not understand how to cope with this anger.
 For this I felt guilty.
 Change will not happen alone yet fear had prevented me from reaching out.

 There is no escaping the shadow of grief.
 It is not entirely an act of mourning a loved one, it is who we become.
 I am a griever.
 It is not my intention yet I find my focus will often shift to the big empty.
 I am overcome by my loss.
 I have let grief rule, I have let sadness fester within me.

 I have allowed grief to continue to block joy from entering my life.
 I was great at making plans on what I needed to do to get my life back but I was lacking in production.
 I wrote about ways to achieve it, I thought I could do it alone.
 I was wrong.

 I didn’t care enough for my own happiness to fight for it.

 Then again perhaps it isn’t that I don’t care, I am simply too tired to try.
 I am not motivated.
 It felt just out of my grasp.
 I feel so different from everyone else.
 Grief has changed me to such an extent I am left feeling unfamiliar with myself.